primer/css/docs/pages/css/tools/linting.md

 ## IE rule limit

 We check that our compiled CSS assets don't contain more selectors than the [IE CSS selector limits](https://blogs.msdn.microsoft.com/ieinternals/2011/05/14/stylesheet-limits-in-internet-explorer/).
-We keep the rule limit in line with our [browser support](../#browser-support).